int128/issues-action/README.md

 - On `issue` event, use the current issue
 - On other events, find pull request(s) associated with `github.sha`

-To post a comment to the current pull request:
+To post a comment when a pull request is created, updated or merged into main branch:

 ```yaml
 on: